History of BBC television idents: Circles (2006–2016)

-After four years, the idents were replaced themselves by a new set introduced on 7 October 2006, abandoning the overtly red colour scheme yet retaining the colour slightly less obviously as the main colour.
+After four years, the idents were replaced themselves by a new set introduced on 7 October 2006, abandoning the overtly red colour scheme yet retaining the colour largely less obviously as the main colour.
 The relaunch brought about a new channel logo once more with the box replaced in favour of a lowercase name, effectively appearing as "BBC one".

 The idents are based on a circle motif, with content much more diverse than the previous: swimming hippos, motorbike stunt riders, children playing "ring a roses", lit windows, surfers, football players, the moon, kites, and a red arc circling the logo.
 The first of the new idents shown was 'Kites', appearing at 9:58 BST on 7 October.
 According to former channel controller Peter Fincham, the new circle motif is both a link to the classic globe icon used since 1963, and a 'nod' to the channel's heritage, as well as a symbol of unity, in the way the channel brings people together.
-The "Moon" and "Windows" idents were dropped in July 2008.
+The "Kites", "Moon" and "Windows" idents were dropped in July 2008, but the "Kites" ident was reinstated in May 2009.
 On 2 May 2009, the circle idents were edited with shorter video sequences and new soundtracks (except "Generic", "Hippos" and "Surfers").

-As of 2023, this was the longest time BBC One has ever stayed with one era of idents without changing.
+As of 2025, this is the longest time BBC One has ever stayed with one era of idents without changing.

-Oneness (2017–2022)
+Oneness (2016–2022)

-A new set of idents themed around "oneness" was introduced on 1 January 2017.
+A new set of idents themed around "oneness" was softly introduced on 4 December 2016, and officially introduced on 1 January 2017.
 Commissioned by the BBC's in-house creative agency, it shows groups of people coming together through their activities in everyday life.
 A set of "lockdown"-themed Oneness idents were introduced in 2020 due to the COVID-19 pandemic, consisting of themed collages of activities taking place in multiple locations across the United Kingdom.
-The Oneness package was tweaked in October 2021, to feature the new BBC logo, before last being aired at 6pm on 1 April 2022.
+The ident package was initially retained following the corporate rebrand of the BBC on 20 October 2021, with the new BBC logo being placed at the top of the screen, while "ONE" was moved to the bottom, with the font being changed to BBC Reith Sans.
+The idents remained in this state for nearly 6 months, before being retired from use at 6pm on 1 April 2022.

 Lens (2022–present)

 The Lens idents were introduced on 1 April 2022, at 7pm, leading into The One Show, replacing the Oneness idents.
 Each ident features a large community space, being utilised for a variety of different purposes, with a lens 'revealing' the space being utilised for different activities, or at different times of day.
+The identity was developed by BBC Creative and branding agency ManvsMachine.
+The 2021 BBC logo is still at the top of the screen, while "ONE" remains at the bottom.